virtualsquare/virtualsquare.github.io/education/tutorials/umps/getting_started.md

 ### Running the Program

+Launch µMPS3 via the application menu of your desktop environment or by typing `umps3` at the command line.

 To run the above example you need to create a new machine.
 This is performed using the GUI and is easy enough that it should require little explanation: simply create a new machine configuration (giving it any name you like) in the directory where the example program resides.